-The interview form indicates what information has been verified and current criminal records may be attached.
+The interview summary indicates what information has been verified and current criminal records may be attached.
 These forms are available to the court, prosecutor, and defense attorney.

 If the arrestee is being arraigned in a court that the officer cannot get to in time for arraignments, the officer will fax the interview information to the court.

-Pretrial Services supervises the conditions of release by implementing individualized supervision plans which may include, but not limited to:
+Pretrial Services supervises the conditions of release by implementing individualized supervision plans which may include, and not limited to:

-i.
-Substance Abuse programming which may include referral to treatment, a relapse prevention group, and/or substance abuse education.
+- Substance Abuse programming may include treatment or referral to a relapse prevention group, and/or substance abuse education.

-Pretrial Services provides an opportunity for the defendant to be assessed for eligibility of alternative sentencing programs or referral to Diversion.
+Pretrial Services provides an opportunity for the defendant to be assessed for eligibility alternative sentencing programs or a referral to Diversion.

-All violations of any condition of bail are reported in writing to the court, the prosecutor, and the defense attorney.
+All violations of bail conditions are reported in writing with a brief synopsis of the non-compliance to the court, prosecutor, and defense attorney.
 It is the discretion of the prosecutor to act on non-compliance reports.
-The Pretrial Officer will provide a brief written synopsis of the non-compliance.

-If a client excels and fully complies with all conditions of his/her bail release, they or their attorney may request the Director of Pretrial Services provide a Letter of Compliance to the court.
+If a client complies with the conditions of his/her bail release, they or their attorney may request a Summary Letter of Compliance from PTS to the court.